martinabruni/SkyAlertV2/README.md

 1. Navigate to the subscription page (`SubscribeActivity`).
 2. Add topics by entering their names and clicking "Subscribe."
 3. View all subscribed topics in the displayed list.
+4. Remove a topic by clicking on its X button.

 ### Viewing Alerts